Implicit

-If you're developing a web application with a backend, consider using the standard Authorization Code Grant with a client secret stored securely on your server.
+For a web application with a server, use the authorization code grant.
+Keep the client secret on your server.

-By default, the implicit grant appends tokens to the redirect URI using URI fragments, as recommended by RFC 6749 §4.2.2.
+By default, the implicit grant adds each token to the redirect URI in a URI fragment.
+RFC 6749 §4.2.2 recommends this mode.

 const authorizationServer = new AuthorizationServer(